-The Comprehensive Income and Expenditure Statement contains exceptional service costs of £138m in 2011/12 and £18m in 2010/11.
-These were funded by additional borrowing in 2011/12 and on a one-off basis in 2010/11, with £53m of notional income.
+The Comprehensive Income and Expenditure Statement contain material loss on disposal values in the last two years for academy disposals and exceptional service costs of £138m in 2011/12.
+This was funded by additional borrowing in 2011/12 with disposal values being reversed to the Capital Adjustment Account in both years.
 This can be broken down as: